million12/docker-typo3-flow-neos-abstract/README.md

 **T3APP_NEOS_SITE_PACKAGE**
 Default: `T3APP_NEOS_SITE_PACKAGE=false`
 Neos installation only.
-The default value is FALSE which means site package will not be installed unless you specify one.
-For default Base distribution you would specify here `TYPO3.NeosDemoTypo3Org` value.
+The default value is FALSE which means the site package will NOT be installed UNLESS you specify one.
+For default Base distribution you would specify here `Neos.Demo` value.
 For your own distribution specify your custom site package.

-When this value is specified, the site package will be installed and its content imported (if it is a fresh installation).
+When this value is specified, the site package will be installed and its content imported (if it's a fresh installation).
 If you want to re-install / re-import the site content even if it was already installed, set `T3APP_NEOS_SITE_PACKAGE_FORCE_REIMPORT=true` (see below).

+Note: you can also specify here path to your Content.xml instead of package key.
+The path needs to be relative to Neos root directory.
+For instance, `Packages/Sites/My.Site/Resources/Private/Content/My-Content.xml`.

 **T3APP_NEOS_SITE_PACKAGE_FORCE_REIMPORT**
 Default: `T3APP_NEOS_SITE_PACKAGE_FORCE_REIMPORT=false`